joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

         ...
     }

-Notice that the event object parameter is named `event`, and it’s an instance of the Event class.
+Notice that the event object parameter is named `event`, and it's an instance of the Event class.
 Every instance of the Event class has a `target` property, which refers to the object triggering the event (in this case, the LoaderInfo instance on which the `addEventListener()` method was called, as described